 The context of the TPNW

 The political dynamic around the TPNW is one of deep contestation, not just within the politics of nuclear disarmament, but of nuclear disarmament as a collective security strategy.
-The Treaty poses a significant challenge to a minority of states that have fundamentally inconsistent stances on nuclear weapons.
+This is because the Treaty poses a significant challenge to a minority of states that have fundamentally inconsistent stances on nuclear weapons.

 The clear majority of states not only support nuclear disarmament in principle, but also reject nuclear weapons in practice.
 The Nuclear Weapons Ban Monitor finds that, as of 2020, 156 states – four-fifths of all states – have excluded any role for nuclear weapons in their security policies, as shown in the figure to the right and table below.
 Despite their longstanding commitment to disarmament, however, a minority of 41 states continue to base their security strategies on the possession and potential use of nuclear weapons, perpetuating nuclear risks and undermining the international community’s work towards nuclear disarmament.